The Difference Between the Sunni and Quasi-Salafi (Wahhabi) Doctrines

 I want to, in-sha’ Allah, shed a little more clarity on the controversy between the Sunni `aqidah and that of the quasi-salafis (Wahhabis).
 Sadly, many of those who profess to follow traditional Sunni scholarship and `aqidah have only exacerbated the confusion, for they (these pseudo-traditionalists) have now tried to “close the door” on discussing matters of kufr (disbelief) and riddah (apostasy).

 Every (genuine) Muslim believes that Allah is One and that there is only correct belief in Allah.
-If the person does not have the correct belief in Allah, then he is not a Muslim.
+If the person has a blasphemous belief in Allah, then he is not a Muslim.
 Plain and simple.
 Consequently, you cannot have two people who self-identify as Muslims, yet they have two opposing and contradictory beliefs in Allah—for they would be praying to two different beings.
 They may both be, but one must necessarily be, wrong.
 This requires us to establish what the correct belief in Allah is, and as a result, we will know what the wrong belief(s) in Allah are.

 Allah is One; Allah is Incomparable; Allah is Free-of-Need; Allah is Omnipotent; Allah is Omniscient; Allah is the One and Only Creator.
 Nothing is to be except what Allah wills.
 The quasi-salafis would not apparently disagree with those statements mentioned above (although they do, in reality disagree with their implications).
 It should be obvious that the Creed that is rationally consistent and consonant with the Qur’an and Hadith is superior to the creed that contradicts the Qur’an and Sunnah and is riddled with logical absurdities.
 The Sunnis say that there is nothing in our belief in Allah that contradicts the judgment of reason.
 We can start from two premises (that the quasi-salafi is forced to agree with, at least on the surface) to demonstrate the inconsistencies of the Wahhabi doctrine.
 The Sunnis say: